ctmakro/DCGAN-Keras/README.md

 # DCGAN-Keras
-The correct way to implement GAN in Keras.
+The CORRECT and PERFORMANT way to implement GAN in Keras.

 ## How this happened
 DCGAN have been implemented in a lot of frameworks.
 However, existing Keras and Tensorflow implementations are SLOW due to duplicated computation.